vjik/codeception-db-populator/README.md

 ```

 Create SQL dumps that contains a record of the table structure and/or the data for use in tests.
-Put dumps to specified in options path (for example, `tests/_data/dumps`).
+Put dumps into path, specified in options (for example, `tests/_data/dumps`).

 Create row sets for populate database tables.
-Row sets is PHP file that returned array in format `table => rows`.
+Row sets is PHP file that return array in format `table => rows`.
 For example:

 ```php